Overview – Shamwari GR

 Shamwari is the most popular of the Eastern Cape private reserves.
 It offers excellent wildlife viewing with a good variety of animals including all of the Big Five.
-The very exclusive experience includes open-vehicle game drives with high quality guiding and luxury accommodation with first-rate food and service.
-Shamwari also caters for families with its ‘Kids on Safari’ programme.
+The very exclusive experience includes open-vehicle game drives with high-quality guiding and luxury accommodation with first-rate food and service.
+Shamwari also caters for families with its ‘Kids on Safari’ program.
 And it offers opportunities for volunteering with a focus on the preservation of wildlife, local ecology and community work.

 - Excellent wildlife viewing

 - Open-vehicle off-road game drives with knowledgeable guides

 - Night drives and walking safaris available

 - Only fully inclusive expensive packages, no self-drive or budget accommodation

 Shamwari is the oldest private wildlife reserve in the Cape.
 Sightings of all of the Big Five are quite regular, although less guaranteed than in many private wildlife reserves in the Greater Kruger area.
 Leopard sightings are a bit hit-and-miss, but the shy black rhino is often spotted as well as the more common white rhino.

 Shamwari‘s main feature is the Bushmans River, which flows through the reserve.
 It has a very diverse ecosystem, with four major regions of vegetation present: fynbos (fine-leaved plants), grassland, Nama Karoo (low rainfall area of shrubland) and Tongoland (mild climate, with high coastal rainfall).
 The area is rich with endemic plant species.